cosmos/cosmos-sdk/docs/architecture/adr-028-public-key-addresses.md

 btcAtomAMM := address.Module("amm", btc.Addrress() + atom.Address()})
 ```

-We can continue the derivation process and can create an address for a submodule account:
+We can continue the derivation process and can create an address for a submodule account.

 ```
 func Submodule(address []byte, derivationKey []byte) {
     return Hash("module", address + derivationKey)
 }
 ```

+NOTE: if `address` is not a hash based address (with `LEN` length) then we should use `LengthPrefix`.
+Alternative would be to use one `Module` function, which takes a slice of keys and mapped with `LenghtPrefix`.
+For final version we need to validate what's the most common use.

 **Example**  For a cosmwasm smart-contract address we could use the following construction:
 ```